Humoud/lit_doc/README.md

 # Lit Doc
 **this gem hasn't been released yet**

-This gem makes documentation easier by allowing you to write the documentation code inside ruby files.
-But it also make the documentation that you write shorter.
-That is done by using the Lit Doc code.
+This gem makes writing docs easier by allowing you to write the docs inside ruby files.
+It also makes documentation much less of a repetitive process.
+That is done by using the Lit Doc code to generate the repetitive parts of the doc.

 ## Installation